White-Link/UnsupervisedScalableRepresentationLearningTimeSeries/README.md

 This is the code corresponding to the experiments conducted for the work "Unsupervised Scalable Representation Learning for Multivariate Time Series" (Jean-Yves Franceschi, Aymeric Dieuleveut and Martin Jaggi) [[arXiv]](https://arxiv.org/abs/1901.10738) [[HAL]](https://hal.archives-ouvertes.fr/hal-01998101).
+A previous version was presented at the [2nd LLD workshop](https://lld-workshop.github.io/) at ICLR 2019.

 ## Requirements